FerrumTheElement/BazzarBot/README.md

-How to use commands:
+# How to use Bot:

-replace spaces with "_" for example !b search oak_wood.

-Fill "token" with your discord bot token and API_KEY with your own api key.
+Fill "token" with your discord bot token and "YOUR API" with your own api key.